 The life cycle of skin cells for a person with psoriasis is very different.
 Skin cells are created too quickly and don’t fall off fast enough.
 As a result, skin cells build up and the affected area becomes inflamed.
 This buildup may also cause scaly plaques of whitish-silvery skin.

 Humira is a TNF-alpha blocker.
 TNF-alpha is a type of protein that contributes to the inflammation caused by psoriasis.
 By blocking these proteins, Humira works to improve psoriasis symptoms by reducing or slowing the body’s production of skin cells.

 Humira is likely to be safe for use by pregnant women.
 A study of Humira in pregnant animals didn’t show any risk to the fetus.
-Clinical studies in humans didn’t show risk to the fetus either.
-These studies did indicate that the drug crosses the placenta in the greatest amount during the third trimester.

 Despite this research, in most cases doctors will prescribe Humira during pregnancy only if the potential benefits are greater than the possible risks associated with using it.
 Most doctors treating psoriasis follow guidelines issued by the National Psoriasis Foundation.
 These guidelines recommend that for pregnant women with psoriasis, topical medications should be tried first.

 Then, if those don’t work, they can try a “second-line” treatment such as Humira.
 The guidelines include a caveat, however, that drugs such as Humira should be used with caution and only when necessary.